PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 ## Why use _OpenIddict_ for the identity servers?

-There are a lot of identity servers, ones of them are made specifically for the .NET ecosystem and others are based in other languages, but can be used too because the identity server should be an independent server specially if we want a SSO (single sign on) approach.
+There are several identity servers, some of them being made specifically for the .NET ecosystem, but the language used doesn't matter since the identity server should be an independent server for an SSO (Single Sign On) approach.

-If you think that you will need to personalize the Identity, is better to use a Identity solution based in your principal stack.
+If there is a chance the identity server needs to be customized it is safer to use a solution based on the stack you are comfortable with.
-For .NET, the principals Identity solutions are _AAD(Azure Active Directory)_, _Identity Server_ and _OpenIddict_.
+For .NET, the most popular identity solutions are _AAD (Azure Active Directory)_, _Identity Server_ and _OpenIddict_.

-* **AAD**: Is SaaS hosted and free for the first 50000 active user.
-The const is that you will be tied to Azure.
+* **AAD**: It's a SaaS hosted and free for the first 50,000 active users.
+The caveat is that the solution is dependent on Microsoft Azure.
-* **Identity Server**: Is the most popular, but actually you will have to pay is you need more than 4 client in an enterprise environment.
-If you think in microservices and a free framework, this isn´t a good solution.
+* **Identity Server**: This is the most popular identity solution in .NET.
+It is no more free after 4 clients in an enterprise environment.
-* **OpenIddict**: Is a library used to create identity servers.
-In these days has become more popular because is free.
-Popular frameworks like OrchardCore used it.
+* **OpenIddict**: It's a library used to create identity servers.
+It's very popular since its free.
+The [OrchardCore](https://github.com/orchardcms/orchardcode) (a SaaS application framework and CMS) uses it.

-So, for this sample I choose _OpenIddict_ library for the below reasons:
+This repository provides sample solutions using the _OpenIddict_ library for the following reasons:
-* Not tied to a cloud provider.
+* Not tied to a cloud provider, host the samples where you want.
-* It's free.
+* It's free, whatever the number of clients and users you need to support.
 * It's highly customizable.
 * It's .NET ecosytem friendly.